-Designed for BigDye® Sanger sequencing reaction clean-up, the Wizard® MagneSil® Sequencing Reaction Clean-Up System (Cat.# A1831, A1832, A1835) can be placed on a robotic platform and purified using the MagneSil® PMPs to clean up sequencing reaction products prior to analysis.
+Designed for BigDye® Sanger sequencing reaction cleanup, the Wizard® MagneSil® Sequencing Reaction Clean-Up System (Cat.# A1831, A1832, A1835) can be placed on a robotic platform and purified using the MagneSil® PMPs to clean up sequencing reaction products prior to analysis.
 We have developed procedures for use on several robotic workstations with standard 96- and 384-well amplification plates.
 The Plate Clamp 96 (Cat.# V8251) is recommended for automated protocols and is designed to ensure PCR plates are uniformly flat for liquid transfer on a robotic platform.
 No user intervention is required from the time the multiwell plates are placed on the robot deck until the samples are loaded onto the DNA sequencer.
-For further information on robotic platforms and required hardware, visit: Automated Methods.

 Methods for Determining DNA Yield & Purity by Absorbance